DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Wanted: NumPad layer, coding layer (brackets/templates), hotstring layer...
 	- Extend layers defined in a separate file; possibility of separate scan code remaps for these (e.g., AngleWide but mostly not Curl)
 	- Extend "hold": Any of the keys involved in selecting an extend layer could be held to keep that layer?

-* Generic dead key names for images (dk_tilde instead of, e.g., dk13)
-	- Also generic definitions in a central doc!
-Many layouts can point to the same ones.
-	- lookup table and dir spec in layout_eD (may use proper names or dk## in the layout itself, for compatibility!)
-    - Make PKL code so that if no other lookup is specified, it defaults to local file (backwards compatible)

 * More generic dead key output: Ligatures (important for my Jap layout!
 Also for combining accents and hotstrings)
 	- Selectable mode per key: By Unicode characters, hex or dec (default today).